Your family medical history matters. But what if it's a mystery?

 A family health history can include:

-- Extended relatives – Maternal and paternal grandparents, great grandparents, aunts, uncles, nieces and nephews.
+- extended relatives – maternal and paternal grandparents, great grandparents, aunts, uncles, nieces, and nephews

-For some adoptees, and for people who don’t know or have access to their biological relatives, tracking down a family medical history can be a difficult task.
+For some adoptees – and for people who don’t know or have access to their biological relatives – tracking down a family medical history can be a difficult task.

 “It’s like putting together a puzzle with most of the pieces missing,” she said.
 “I only have bits of information about my grandparents.
 My dad’s mom died when he was five years old, and he always said that it was cancer.
 But he was only five.
 He wasn’t sure what kind of cancer.”

-To get more information, Donna tracked down additional information about her family – birth dates, death dates, death certificates – through genealogy websites.
+Donna tracked down additional information about her family – birth dates, death dates, death certificates – through genealogy websites.
 Then she searched for her grandmother’s death certificate, which revealed the cause of death as breast cancer.

 On the other side of the family, Donna was able to ask relatives what they remembered about her maternal grandparents.
 From this she learned that her maternal grandmother struggled with mental illness.